frederick-vs-ja/Quuxplusone-blog/_posts/2022-11-18-polycube-snakes.md

 ## Notes on the C++ program

-We can represent a snake using a notation I think I first saw in connection with Albie Fiore's _Shaping [Rubik's Snake](https://en.wikipedia.org/wiki/Rubik%27s_Snake)_ (1981).
+We can represent a snake using notation inspired by Albie Fiore's _Shaping [Rubik's Snake](https://en.wikipedia.org/wiki/Rubik%27s_Snake)_ (1981).
 Peer down one end of the snake and move your eye along the segments, recording at each transition whether you need to turn left, right, up, down, or straight (and rotating the whole snake